codelibs/jcifs/README.md

 =====

 JCIFS is an Open Source client library that implements the CIFS/SMB networking protocol in 100% Java.
-From version 2.x, this project is forked from [jcifs-ng](https://github.com/AgNO3/jcifs-ng).
+From version 2.x, this project is forked from [jcifs-ng](https://github.com/AgNO3/jcifs-ng) and existing jcifs code is merged as `smb1`.

 ## Version